Complete the Form

 A binning dendrogram, showing an adjustable custom cut-height (red line at 4.1) next to a community plot that is clustered by the custom cut height, which provides a less granular view than the four network plots above where the cut height was zero.

-Selection of the appropriate sensor chip surface is essential for robust data quality when designing an Array SPR assay.
+Selection of the appropriate sensor chip surface is essential for robust data quality when designing a high throughput SPR assay.
 Carterra offers a broad range of chip surfaces to support the diverse applications available on the LSA.
 Described here are the standard chip offerings for the LSA.
 Custom surfaces may be available upon request.
 Always consult with a Carterra Applications Scientist when selecting sensor chips.

 |HC30M||Polycarboxylate hydrogel, medium charge density, 30nm coating thickness||Moderate ligand capacity and excellent diffusion characteristics|